Northolt: History

 The earliest record of Northolt is in 872 as the Anglo Saxon norð healum, where norð is North and healum (or hale) is a nook, corner, or retreat,.
 By 1610, the Name Northolt appears, with in this case, holt having no relationship with 'wood', but an evolution of hala, hale, hal, hall, halle and holt.

 Archaeological evidence suggests that the settlement's origin was an 8th-century Saxon village close to Northolt Manor behind the present Court Farm Road.
 It is mentioned in the Domesday Book as Northala, part of the Elthorne Hundred in the historic county of Middlesex, England.
 In 1066 the lord was Esger the constable, and in 1086 was Geoffrey de Mandeville.
 Northolt Manor itself was built in the fourteenth century and provides much of the archeological information of the area from its excavations in the 1950s and onward.
 A Tudor barn built in 1595 from Smith's farm in Northolt was moved to Chiltern Open Air Museum and is now on display there.
 In the early part of the 18th century farmland was enclosed in order to provide hay for the City of London, alongside more traditional crops such as peas and beans.
 Up to late Victorian times, the area was rural with predominantly arable crops being grown.

-1795 saw parliamentary approval for construction of Paddington Arm of the Grand Union Canal.
+1795 saw parliamentary approval for construction of Paddington Arm of the Grand Junction Canal later becoming part of the Grand Union Canal.
 The route from Hayes to Paddington passes through Northolt, opening on 10 July 1801.
 The Great Central Railway line (now the Chiltern Line) opened in 1906, passing through Northolt on its way from Marylebone to High Wycombe.
 However, it wasn't until 1926 that a station opened at Northolt Park.
 1906 also saw the Great Western Railway's New North Main Line pass through south of Great Central Railway on its way to Birmingham.
 The following year Northolt Halt opened on it, eventually becoming Northolt station.
 In 1948 an extension to the Central line, transformed it into Northolt tube station.